doursand/doursand-drlnd-project-3/Report.md

 ## hyperparameters

-The following hyperparameters led to the solving of the environment in XXX episodes
+The following hyperparameters led to the solving of the environment in 797 episodes

 - BUFFER_SIZE = int(1e6)  # replay buffer size
 - BATCH_SIZE = 256        # minibatch size